 Together, we talk about modes and patterns you're noticing in your life.
-We examine with curiosity and compassion how you got here.
-We look for ways to gently interrupt patterns that aren't working, and we look for opportunities to celebrate what's working just fine.
+We examine with compassion how you got here.
+We look for ways to gently interrupt patterns that aren't working, and we seek out opportunities to celebrate what's working just fine.
 The relationship is the key element in our work.

-I have over twenty years of experience working, writing, and training in the field of psychology.
+I have been working, writing, and training in the field of psychology since 1992.
 I received my Bachelor’s degree in Psychology (with a Minor certificate in Human Sexuality) from San Francisco State University in 1994.
 Following graduation I managed the acquisitions department for New Harbinger Publications in Oakland, CA, where I acquired, researched, and developed psychology manuscripts for release to self-help and professional audiences.
 I was a freelance writer and editor for the years I stayed home with my young children, and eventually heeded the call to pursue my Master’s degree from the peerless existential-phenomenological therapeutic psychology program at Seattle University.